flamendO/PortaLhOsT/README.md

 - The *html_files* folder contains all the web page templates to copy.
 You can add your pages in this folder as you want.
 Note that The *Git folder* already contains templates
 - Once done, start the program in root mode and follow **the numbers**.
 Please note that you must have a **wifi adapter** to create the wifi access point.
 - During the attack, please note that in order to stop, you have to do **CTRL+C two times !**

+# Templates

+In the folder, you have for now two web pages but you can add as you want new pages, **ALWAYS IN THE FOLDER html_files**